sthagen/afasi/docs/api.md

 **Commands**:

-* `template`: Write a template of a translation table JSON...
+* `template`: Write a template of a translation table YAML or JSON...
 * `translate`: Translate from a language to a 'langauge'.
 * `version`: Display the afasi version and exit